impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 > Set  the options for the shell and/or set the positional parameters, or declare and set an array.

 So we're setting "options".
 But "options" is pretty vague.
 What are options in a terminal?

+## Shell Options

 I Google "shell options", and one of the first results is [this link](https://web.archive.org/web/20230315104403/https://tldp.org/LDP/abs/html/options.html){:target="_blank" rel="noopener"} from The Linux Documentation Project:

 > Options are settings that change shell and/or script behavior.
 >